 Turning now to the mandatory disclosure programs, we'll begin with those affecting companies operating in the European Union, followed by the United Kingdom and United States.
 (While we won't be covering other jurisdictions here, most are expected to adopt similarly focused climate disclosure rules that will be adjusted to reflect their national or regional context.)

 The EU has been a leader in mandating disclosures.
-In the wake of Brexit, the UK is transitioning towards its own new master programs.
+In the wake of Brexit, the UK is transitioning towards their own new master programs.
 The US has followed with its own climate disclosure rules, with an initial focus on public companies and large federal contractors.
-Legislatures in individual states like California and New York have either already finalized, or are expected to pass, their own requirements that will additionally target large private companies.
+Legislatures in individual states like California and New York are expected to add their own requirements that will additionally target large private companies.